 There are many reasons why you might like to send money to Hong Kong.
 Perhaps you are running a business, investing in property, or paying for university tuition.
 Or maybe, you are one of the thousands of expats who immigrate to Hong Kong each and every year.

-Read on, and I’ll show you the best way to send money to Hong Kong; and with a bit of luck, we’ll save you some money along the way.
+Read on, and we’ll show you the best way to send money to Hong Kong; and with a bit of luck, you’ll save some money along the way.

 About the currency of Hong Kong

 First, a quick word on Hong Kong.
 The country is a special administrative region of China and is located on China’s southern border.
 The official currency is the Hong Kong Dollar.
 The currency code for the Dollar is HKD, and the currency symbol is HK$.
 The most frequently exchanged pairing is with the US Dollar, and the currency itself is issued by The Hong Kong Monetary Authority.

 What is the best way to transfer money to Hong Kong without being stung with a range of hidden fees and charges?
 It is a very good question that will take a few minutes to answer.
 But understanding the basics before getting started will save you a lot of time and money in the long run.